-Mayor Brian C. Smith, the village’s fire, EMT, and police personnel will lead the village’s ceremony on the morning of September 11.
+Mayor Jonathan A. Siegel and the village’s fire, EMT, and police personnel will lead Irvington’s ceremony on the morning of September 11.
 The ceremony will be held at the southern end of Scenic Hudson Park.

-A public ceremony will be held at Firefighter Park (near Addyman Square).
+A public ceremony will take place at Firefighter Park (near Addyman Square).

 View this post on Instagram

-The towns of Croton-on-Hudson and Cortlandt and the Village of Buchanan will host their annual tri-municipal memorial ceremony once again this year at the 9/11 memorial sculpture at Croton Landing.
+The towns of Croton-on-Hudson, Cortlandt and the Village of Buchanan will host their annual tri-municipal memorial ceremony once again this year at the 9/11 memorial sculpture at Croton Landing.
 For an afternoon commemoration, the sculpture, utilizing a steel beam recovered from the World Trade Center, functions as a sun dial, marking spots along the ground at the precise times of significant moments from September 11, 2001.
 If it’s raining, the ceremony will be held at the Harmon Firehouse.
+A shuttle car will be available to transport people to the memorial site.

-The Dobbs Ferry Fire Department will be holding the town’s 9/11 ceremony this year.
+The Dobbs Ferry Fire Department will hold the town’s 9/11 ceremony this year.
 It will take place at the village’s Waterfront Park.

 The twin communities return with their traditional ceremony at Girl Scout Rock in Memorial Park this year.